Wendy-Ying/Wendy-Ying.github.io/_pages/about.md

 - 2019.09 - 2022.06, High School Student, No.2 High School of East China Normal University.

 # 💻 Research Experience
-- 2025.01 - present, Research Intern, FAST Lab (FAR Group), Zhejiang University.
+- 2025.01 - 2025.09, Research Intern, FAST Lab (FAR Group), Zhejiang University.
 - 2024.08 - 2024.11, Research Intern, CV-AI Lab, Tsinghua University.
 - 2023.06 - present, Research Intern, RCV Lab, Southern University of Science and Technology.

 # 🎉 Honors and Awards
+- 2025, **Seeking Truth Scholarship Nomination Award**, SUSTech.
+(Top 1+5 among all undergraduates, 5000±)
+- 2025, **Student of the Year Nomination Award**, SUSTech.
+(Top 1+5 among all undergraduates, 5000±)
 - 2024, **Student Model of Excellence**, SUSTech.
-(Top 7 among all undergraduates, 4000±)
+(Top 7 among all undergraduates, 5000±)
 - 2023, **Outstanding Student**, SUSTech.
-(Top 489 among all undergraduates, 3700±)
+(Top 489 among all undergraduates, 5000±)
-- 2024, **Outstanding Student Scholarship Second Prize**, SUSTech.
-(Top 15%)
-- 2023, **Outstanding Student Scholarship Second Prize**, SUSTech.
-(Top 15%)
 - 2023, **First Prize**, Guangdong Province, National University Mathmetics Competition.
 (Top 7%)
-- 2024, **Outstanding Project**, Dept. of EE., SUSTech.
-(Top 5 out of 107, individual)
-- 2024, **National Class 1 Athlete** (Mass Category), Women's 100m Breaststroke Swimming.
-- 2024, **National Class 1 Athlete** (Mass Category), Women's 50m Freestyle Swimming.

 # 📚 Work Experience
-- 2024.09 - 2025.09, President of Student Union of Dept. of EE in SUSTech.
+- 2024.09 - 2025.09, **President of Student Union** of Deptartment of Electronic and Electrical Engineering in Southern University of Science and Technology.
-- 2024.12 - 2025.01, Peer Mentor for Undergraduate Course "Signals and Systems".
+- 2024.12 - 2025.01, **Peer Mentor for Undergraduate Course "Signals and Systems"** in Deptartment of Electronic and Electrical Engineering in Southern University of Science and Technology.
+- 2023.09 - 2024.09, **Head of the Photography Department** in the Converged Media Center, Propaganda and Public Relations Department of the Party Committee in Southern University of Science and Technology.